Immortal215/Assignment-Notebook/README.md

 * Add assignment titles, descriptions, subjects and change the due date if neccessary.
 (Editable afterwards as well)

 * Delete assignments individually or delete them all at once.

-* *New* MULTIPLE LISTS!
-You can create seperate planners for different things and edit them.
+* MULTIPLE LISTS!
+You can create separate planners for different things and edit them.

+> [!NOTE]
-> Data saves on the device.
+Data saves on the device.

 ### Settings